rdok/7daystodie_mod_third_person_view/readme.md

 ### Incomplete third person view
 > Note that the third-person view is incomplete, as the game developers have not fully implemented it
 - Bow animations, are unfinished (static).
 - Although knife animations are working, they are not hitting anything.
 Thanks to [lM3Rl](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143233440) for reporting this issue.
   - Power attacks are not hitting enemies.
 - When I spam power attack with club, animation stops.
 Thanks to [MrSamuelAdams1992](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143252268) fore reporting this issue.
+- Impact drive not dissembling.
+Thanks to [kiosuku1943](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143263098) for reporting this issue.
 - Missing sound when using wrench on cars.
 Thanks to [Splico](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143244357) for reporting this issue.
 - I'll update this as we find more issues.
 I'll further update this mod to fix anything code related; for the missing animations, however, someone else with animation expertise can create a mod instead.

 ### Patched